mohit1018102/Minor_Project/Visitor's Pass Generation System/README.md

 <h1>Visitor's Pass </h1>

 <ul>
-  <li>This is the vistor's pass of Bulma who wants to visit GEU University </li>
+  <li>This is the Bulma's pass who wants to visit GEU University </li>
 </ul>